 While most blooms of the dinoflagellate Karenia brevis occur on the west coast of Florida, red tides occasionally are entrained by the Gulf Stream and move to the east coast.
 Florida’s red tides have contributed to significant economic losses, causing declines in economically valued fisheries resources and impacting businesses that depend on local tourism.
 Historically, K. brevis red tides producing brevetoxins, which disrupt normal neurological processes, have caused the most significant problems.
 They have led to threats to the public from Neurotoxic Shellfish Poisoning (NSP) or from aerosolized toxins, caused the deaths of thousands of fish, and severely impacted endangered marine mammals, turtles, and birds.
 Fish kills caused by K. brevis were first documented in 1844, but the cause was not identified until the 1946–47 red tide.

 Although human shellfish poisonings have been known to occur in Florida since the 1880s, the connection with filter-feeding shellfish, toxicity, and K. brevis red tides was not identified until the 1960s.
 Over the past 40 years in Florida, human cases of NSP have only occurred when shellﬁsh were harvested illegally from closed shellﬁsh beds or unapproved areas, yet no human fatalities have been recorded.
-People and marine mammals can suffer respiratory irritation and other pulmonary effects when brevetoxins become aerosolized.
+People and marine mammals can experience respiratory irritation and other pulmonary effects when brevetoxins become aerosolized.

 FWC–FWRI monitors state waters for K. brevis blooms in cooperation with other state regulatory agencies, such as FDACS, FDOH, and FDEP; a volunteer network of boaters, charter boat captains, ﬁshermen, citizens; and Mote Marine Laboratory (MML).
 All analyses involve either on-site, onboard, or onshore laboratory testing.
 Results are posted weekly on the FWC–FWRI website and include data from a variety of sources.
 A toll-free number (1–866–300–9399) is also available to access current Florida red tide monitoring information.